Podcasts like Something Was Wrong

 Follow Play Watch Video

-Twisted, gruesome, evil, sometimes funny but always true: Real Life Real Crime is an award-winning weekly true crime podcast hosted by Woody Overton.
-In each show, Woody goes in depth into cases he has personally worked, which gives his audience a unique and exclusive perspective as only Woody can describe.
-His personal knowledge of real cases he worked during his career and his story-telling ability have created what has been described as a 'cult following' by news media and loyal fans.MORE Host Woody Overton
+Twisted, gruesome, sometimes funny, but always true: Real Life Real Crime is a multi-award-winning weekly true crime podcast hosted by Woody Overton.
+Known for his appearances on Dateline, Woody takes listeners on deep dives into cases he has personally worked, offering a unique and exclusive perspective that only he can share.
+His extensive knowledge from real cases, along with his captivating storytelling ability, has led to what the news media and loyal fans describe as a 'cult following...MORE Host Woody Overton

 Producer/Network Real Life Real Crime Productions